ioBroker/ioBroker.docs/docs/en/config/redis.md

 As mentioned above, this means that more ram is required.
 If this RAM is not available, everything continues - depending on the settings - without any problems.
 A backup of the data is then not created!
 Corresponding messages are only available in the log file.

-More details on persistence are available at https://redis.io/topics/persistence
+More details on persistence can be found at https://redis.io/topics/persistence

 ** Redis Slaves **, i.e. a second Redis server, is another way of always having current data as a backup.
 If the computer with the master Redis is defective, the data still exists on the slave in almost real time.
 You can use this to create a dump to set up the master again, or as a quick solution you can make the slave the master and change the database IPs in the ioBroker and you are almost up to date again online.
 This can also be found in more detail in [Forum](https://forum.iobroker.net/topic/26327/redis-in-iobroker-%C3%BCberblick) or at https://raw.githubusercontent.com/antirez/redis/5.0/redis.conf

-** However, a slave does not protect against accidental deletion of data, as this is deleted on the slave immediately afterwards.
+** However, a slave does not protect against accidental deletion of data, as these are deleted on the slave immediately afterwards.
 Only backups help here. **

 ## Installation of Redis
 Redis must be installed and configured as a separate service and the data should also be taken into account during the backup.